 Electric Vehicles Regulatory Reference Guide

 Development of UN GTR No. 21 on determining the system power of electrified vehicles.
 Established in the global registry on January 18, 2021,.

+Development of UN GTR No. 22 on determining the system power of electrified vehicles.
+Established in the global registry April 19, 2022.

 A proposal to develop a new UN GTR on in-vehicle battery durability of electrified vehicles, approved by WP.
 29 in November 2019.